vale-c/basic-gatbsy-folio/src/data/blog/2021-updates/index.md

 • Beware of [biases](https://xd.adobe.com/ideas/process/user-research/how-to-overcome-cognitive-bias-in-ux-research/), as you will encounter so many of them along the way and the more you know about them the better you will be able to recognize them.

-• Get confortable with the concepts of [gulf of execution and gulf of evaluation](https://www.nngroup.com/articles/two-ux-gulfs-evaluation-execution/) as they are vital points which will eventually determine the overall perceived usability of your interface/product.
+• Get comfortable with the concepts of [gulf of execution and gulf of evaluation](https://www.nngroup.com/articles/two-ux-gulfs-evaluation-execution/) as they are vital points which will eventually determine the overall perceived usability of your interface/product.

 &emsp;